Economics 002 - Principles of Economics II » Fall 2020 » Week 9 Quiz

 C. increasing price levels will increase the unemployment rate

-D. flexibility of wages and prices over time
+D. wages and real GDP are sticky over time

 Need help with your exam preparation?